cspetterson/personal/_posts/2019-05-06-anyone-can-code.md

 **English**:

-If value is greater than 0, then show green span, else show red span.
+If value is greater than 0, then show a green span, else show a red span.

 **Ruby**: